 Complete with solar panels.

 I kept a daily diary but it was lost, probably only about 15 years ago, in a house move.
 C’est la vie.
 It wasn’t much more than a record of where I was each day and what I had to eat.
-I feel fortunate to have deeply poignant memories in at least this form especially as I no longer have the negatives.
-The diary would have told me of the name of the girl in the Lamborghini who washed my shirt but life is better for its mysteries, like the moment in the morning when she held both my hands in hers, gazed into my eyes, opened her mouth to speak, looked away and then, within seconds was gone in a roar.
+I feel fortunate to have deeply poignant memories in at least this picture form especially as I no longer have the negatives.
+The diary would have told me the name of the girl in the Lamborghini who washed my shirt but sometime life may be better for its mysteries, like the moment in the morning when she held both my hands in hers, gazed into my eyes, opened her mouth to speak, looked away and then, within seconds was out the front door to a waiting car and gone in a roar.
 Years later, it occurred to me that possibly it was an unspoken invitation to still be there when she . . . well, who knows?

 JOHNNY, CHEVALIER DE LA LÉGION D’HONNEUR